-Beyond this list it is possible that collaboration between TEQSA and ASQA may identify further opportunities for regulatory convergence and ITECA welcomes the opportunity to discuss these further.
-The key is to look at the regulatory regimes from the perspective of the student and to balance red tape reduction against the need to maintain appropriate student protections.
+Beyond those areas suggested above, it is possible that collaboration between TEQSA and ASQA may identify further opportunities for regulatory convergence and ITECA welcomes the opportunity to discuss these further.

+The key is to examine and closely analyse the regulatory regimes from the perspective of the student and to balance red tape reduction against the need to maintain appropriate student protections and educational outcomes.